Facilitate a CTTT Local Group

 7. Distribute CTTT post cards, book marks, or brochures.
 Contact CTTT here regarding availability of these handouts.

-8. Ideally, work with a partner; a racial counterpart with whom you have developed, or begun to develop, an authentic, accountable relationship grounded in the CTTT Approach.
+8. Ideally, work with a partner or partners; a racial counterpart, or diverse group of people with whom you have developed, or begun to develop, authentic, accountable relationships grounded in the CTTT Approach.
 Then work together to launch your CTTT group.

 IMPORTANT: You don’t need a large group.
 Start small.
 Focus on connecting well and racial balance (more on this below).